 Allowing pharmacies to give AstraZeneca jab to health workers could ‘speed up’ rollout

-GPs could innoculate over-70s with other vaccines while pharmacists concentrate on younger groups
+GPs could inoculate over-70s with other vaccines while pharmacists concentrate on younger groups

 Pulling all working-age people ‘ in the AstraZeneca queue’ to receive that vaccine in pharmacies ‘just speeds up the whole vaccination plan,’ says union.
 Photograph: iStock